 I’ve been shouting this message from my rooftop for years – patients who communicate effectively and actively engage in their care have better outcomes and a reduced risk of medical errors.
 However, for hospitalized patients, this can be tricky.
 Ideally, doctors would include patients and/or family members in their daily “rounds” conversations.
 But, not all hospitals allow, or encourage, patient and family participation.
-There are many benefits to participating in hospital rounds, so it’s worth your effort to participate, for yourself or on behalf of a loved one.
+However, there are many benefits to participating in hospital rounds, so it’s worth your effort to participate, for yourself or on behalf of a loved one.

 What exactly are rounds?

 The goal of rounds is to create and communicate a plan for each patient’s care for the day.
 The structure, including who participates, varies widely by hospital, specialty, doctor and geographic location.

 A recent study at pediatric hospitals was designed to determine whether medical errors, family experience, and communication processes improved after implementing family centered rounds.
 Researchers studied over 3,100 admissions in 7 US pediatric inpatient units between 12/2014 – 1/2017.

 What does the I-PASS program involve?